t6kke/BadmintonSkillCalculator/README.md

 - New Games Handler functionality with different workflow that can handle multiple categories in the same tournament
 - Small modification to Teams object so it would work with new Games Handler logic
 - New Skill Calculator object to work with the modified Games Handler logic
+- Test execution and main excel data insert functionality converted to use new handler functionality
+-
+- New separate report view in DB for only tournaments that should be used for internal results reporting
 -

 ### Alpha 4.1.1